Chia-Network/chia-docs/docs/primitives/cats.md

 slug: /cats
 ---

 Chia Asset Tokens are fungible tokens that are issued on the Chia blockchain.
+The CAT puzzle ensures that the supply of a specific CAT never changes unless the rules of issuance specific to that CAT are followed.
+These are enforced using a separate Chialisp program called the Token and Asset Issuance Limitations (TAIL).

+Aside from the TAIL, there is also an [inner puzzle](https://devs.chia.net/guides/chialisp-inner-puzzles) that the CAT wraps around.
+The inner puzzle controls the ownership of the specific coin, and when the coin is spent, the new puzzle is wrapped in the CAT again.
+Typically, you wrap the [standard transaction](/standard-transactions) so that you can send CATs to Chia wallet addresses.

 :::note